T-80 models: T-80BVM (2017)

 By the end of 2021 up to 300 units produced by overhauling and upgrading old T-80B tanks from storages.
-The idea was to make it compatible with T-90M tanks (same gun, ammunition, ATGM, ERA etc) cause of supply lines.
-New "Relikt" ERA on turret and hull (front and sides), increased protection against land mines.
+The idea was to make it compatible with T-90M tanks (same gun, ammunition, ATGM, ERA etc) in order to put less strain on supply lines.
+New "Relikt" ERA on the turret and hull (front and sides), increased protection against land mines.
 Older tracks were replaced with the new universal, twin-pin design.
-New 2A46M-5 125mm gun with new anti-tank ammunition Svinets-1 (tungsten) and Svinets-2 (depleted uranium).
-9K119M Refleks-M system is used to launch 9M119M Invar (also called Refleks-M) ATGM through gun barrel.
-1A45T improved "Irtysh" fire control system (from T-90A) with new Sosna-U gunner`s sight.
+New 2A46M-5 125mm gun with new anti-tank ammunition the Svinets-1 (tungsten) and Svinets-2 (depleted uranium).
+9K119M Refleks-M system is used to launch the 9M119M Invar (also called Refleks-M) ATGM through gun barrel.
+1A45T improved "Irtysh" fire control system (from the T-90A) with new Sosna-U gunner`s sight.
 New panoramic sight for the commander.
 New radio communication.
 Upgraded gas turbine engine.
 Retained old turret, manual transmission, no APS, no GLONASS navigation.
 Optional "hard kill" APS Arena-M. Currently being delivered.